beejjorgensen/bgc/src/bgc_part_1000_types_2.md

 Yes, I said "minimum maximum".
-The spec says that these types will hold numbers of _at least_ (and _at most_) these sizes, so your implementation might be different.
-The header file `<limits.h>` defines macros that hold the minimum and maximum integer values;
-rely on that to be sure, and _never hardcode or assume these values_.
+The spec says that these types will hold numbers of _at least_ (and _at most_) these sizes, so your implementation might be more capable or accommodating.
+The header file `<limits.h>`defines macros that hold the minimum and maximum integer values; rely on that to be sure, and _never hardcode or assume these values_.

 [i[`short` type]<]
 [i[`long` type]<]